G-LIST (Global Lives improved and saved tool)

 Sectors Academic

-Country University of St Andrews, United Kingdom, College of Medicine, Mahatma Gandhi, Blantyre, Malawi, Chancellor College, Zomba, Malawi, Johns Hopkins Bloomberg School of Public Health, N Wolfe St, Baltimore, MD, USA, University of Leicester School of Business, UK, Malaria Mapping, University of Oxford, UK
+Country University of St Andrews, St Andrews, United Kingdom, Kamuzu University of Health Sciences (KUHeS), Mahatma Gandhi Road, Blantyre, Malawi, Chancellor College, Zomba, Malawi, Johns Hopkins Bloomberg School of Public Health, N Wolfe St, Baltimore, MD, USA, University of Leicester School of Business, London Road, Leicester, UK, University of Oxford, Wellington Square, Oxford, UK

 Overall goals